top of page

 pnyx.jpg

-The Hill of Pnyx, on the W of the Acropolis, was the meeting place of the City's Assembly or Ecclesia tou Demou.
+The Hill of Pnyx, on the west of the Acropolis, was the meeting place of the City's Assembly or Ecclesia tou Demou.

 IMG_0077.JPG